DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/return-to-england-after-teaching-overseas/_after-accordion.md

-### What you can expect from the Department for Education
+### What you can expect from the Department for Education (DfE)

 #### Continuous professional development (CPD) and competitive teaching salaries

-DfE can support your CPD through [national professional qualifications (NPQs)](https://www.gov.uk/government/publications/national-professional-qualifications-npqs-list-of-providers) for middle and senior leadership, headship and executive leadership.
+The Department for Education (DfE) can support your CPD through [national professional qualifications (NPQs)](https://www.gov.uk/government/publications/national-professional-qualifications-npqs-list-of-providers) for middle and senior leadership, headship and executive leadership.
 [Learn more about national professional qualifications frameworks.](https://www.gov.uk/government/publications/national-professional-qualifications-frameworks-from-september-2021)